wilmanp/uninstall/README.md

 - Installation script(if exists)

 Once you run this script, files deleted by the script will not be able to recover, so be caucious when using it.

+How To execute it:

+- Go to the terminal, type the reserverd word "bash" followed by space and the name of the script(i.e. bash machete.sh).
+Hit enter/return
+- Enter the study name (i.e. COMBINED-CONTROLS-A-7)and hit enter/return.
+- Wait for this script to finish.